psmgeelen/psmgeelen/README.md

 ### Hi there 👋

 This is my GitHub page.
-I recently took it up to clean it up, so it is still very much a work in progress.
+I recently took it upon myself to clean it up, so it is still very much a work in progress.
 My background is in statistics and AI/ML and I am a long time Linux user.
-This is my private account, so will not find all my projects here.
-For professional activities, I would like to refer you to the my LinkedIn page, the link is below.
+This is my private account, so you will not find all my projects here.
+For professional activities, I would like to refer you to my LinkedIn page, the link is below.

 <center>
   <table border="0" cellpadding="200" width="400" align="center">